Hyder Ali: Early life

-Quraysh tribe, and hence from the same tribe as that of prophet Muhammad.
-According to a legend, his grandfather Hasan came from Mecca to Baghdad and from there to Ajmer in India, which Bowring states to be the effort of native annalists to show his ancestry from famous tribe of Quraish.
-According to other accounts, his ancestors were Quraysh of Mecca, who arrived in India through sea-route and later came to South India from Delhi during the reign of Muhammad Adil Shah.
-According to other accounts his ancestors were of Arab origin and were initially settled in the Punjab region, before moving to South India.
-Another version helds ancestor of Hyder Ali, Bhailol, to be Punjabi Muslim who later moved to South India.
-Hyder has also been described of having an Arab Navayat ancestry.
+The exact date of Hyder Ali's birth is not known with certainty.
+He was born to Fath Muhammad.
+Various historical sources provide dates ranging between 1717 and 1722 for his birth.
 His father, Fath Muhammad, was born in Kolar, and served as a commander of 50 men in the bamboo rocket artillery (mainly used for signalling) in the army of the Nawab of Carnatic.
 Fath Muhammad eventually entered the service of the Wodeyar Rajas of the Kingdom of Mysore, where he rose to become a powerful military commander.
-The Wodeyars awarded him Budikote as a jagir (land grant), where he then served as Naik (Lord).
+The Wodeyars awarded him Budikote as a jagir (land grant), where he then served as naik (Lord).

-Hyder Ali was born in Budikote, Kolar district; he was Fath Muhammad's fifth child, and the second by his third wife.
+Hyder Ali was born in Budikote, modern day Kolar district, Karnataka; he was Fath Muhammad's fifth child, and the second by his third wife Razia Bibi, a sister of sufi pir Ibrahim Saheb, whose ancestors were Arab Nawayath.
 His early years are not well documented; he entered military service along with his brother Shahbaz after their father died in combat.
+Although Hyder Ali was from Mysore, his early loyalties were to the Nizam of Hyderabad, through whom Hyder Ali and his companions became Sepoys in the Deccan with partial investiture from the "Great Moghul" of that period.
 After serving for a number of years under the rulers of Arcot, they came to Srirangapatna, where Hyder's uncle served.
-He introduced them to Devaraja, the dalwai (chief minister, military leader, and virtual ruler) of Krishnaraja Wodeyar II, and his brother Nanjaraja, who also held important ministerial posts. hyder and his brother were both given commands in the Mysorean army; Hyder served under Shahbaz, commanding 100 cavalry and 2,000 infantry.
+He introduced them to Devaraja, the dalwai (chief minister, military leader, and Commander-in-chief) of Krishnaraja Wodeyar II, and Nanjaraja, Devaraja's brother, who also held important ministerial posts.
+Hyder and his brother were both given commands in the Mysorean army; Hyder served under Shahbaz, commanding 100 cavalry and 2,000 infantry.